yxu1183/Mavers-GUI/Mavers-final/README.md

 ## Functionality
 * The application provides flexiblity in adding, updating, and deleting events for organizations.
-* It privileges students to search for campus events as per their need, and also allows them to register for the organization of their choice.
+* It privileges students to search for campus events and also allows them to register for the organization of their choice.

 ## What I learned
 * Use of object oriented programming to approach a problem.